-For more than one hundred forty years there has been a Catholic school in Hagerstown.
+For more than one hundred forty-five years there has been a Catholic school in Hagerstown.
 On August 28, 1874, the Sisters of Saint Joseph arrived to open the first school.
 Named Saint Joseph Academy, it was the first mission of the Sisters of Saint Joseph in Maryland.
 Although there was little ready money in the parish, Father Jones raised funds and purchased property for $6,750.00 on March 31, 1874.
 This property was used for both the convent and the school.
 Later in the same year additions were made to the second and third stories.

 The Sisters of Saint Joseph departed the parish in 1885 due to financial difficulties.